idaholab/moose/modules/doc/content/application_usage/failed_solves.md

 Any zero eigenvalue will pose the same problem as a zero singular value.
 The size and values of eigenvalues will help you understand which preconditioner are likely to work, based on whether the problem is elliptic, parabolic or hyperbolic.

+### Inaccurate Jacobian action

+When using PJFNK with a noisy residual function, the Jacobian action computed via finite differencing of the residuals may be inaccurate.
+One may use the PETSc command line option `-ksp_monitor_true_residual` to see whether the true residual measured via Ax - b is decreasing (as opposed to the residual generated during GMRES iterations).
+If the GMRES residual is dropping but the true residual is not, then variables may need to be better scaled.
+Additionally the user may experiment with the `-mat_mffd_err` parameter.
+The default value is around 1e-8; however, values nearer 1e-6 or 1e-5 may be better for noisy functions in which a larger differencing may be necessary to cut through the noise.

 ### Parallelism issues id=parallel